ef-gy/fortuned/README.md

 metrics yadda yadda game-changing.
 This paragraph was placed here in case you need to win a round of buzzword bingo.

-## Compiling

-You can compile and run `fortuned` yourself, all you need is a C++14-compatible compiler and libc on a UNIX-like OS.
-The instructions at for CXXHTTP should get you started with any dependencies you need: https://github.com/ef-gy/cxxhttp

-In addition to those listed there, you'll also need some fortune cookie files.
-Installing fortune-mod and a few of the fortune packs should take care of that.

 ## The API

 A hosted version of this API is available at https://api.ef.gy/fortune, and the